 3. Send a survey link

-Customer service feedback email sample: Get deeper insights into key areas of your business operations with custom surveys that ask only the questions that matter most.
+With a customer service email, you can get deeper insights into key areas of your business operations with custom surveys that ask only the questions that matter most.
+Here’s a sample.

 The benefits?
 Run surveys for everything, including market research, employee engagement, and customer experience.
 Knowing what your customers really want (or really don’t want) is a huge part of making your customers happy (and keep them coming back for more).